Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other related topics.

 "Bullies told me I was stupid, so I can't be confident at my job."

-"Bullies told me to be ashamed of my body, so I will cover it up and stay out of social situations."
+"Bullies told me to be ashamed of my body, so I will cover it up and avoid social situations."

-Even when the bullies are gone, the recording takes over and we subconsciously repeat their negative messages in our heads.
-Our false beliefs about ourselves kick in and ruin our relationships, work, and social life.
+Even when the bullies are gone, the recording subconsciously repeat their negative messages in our heads.
+Our false beliefs about ourselves ruin our relationships, work, and social life.
 And we hurt all over again.
 We need to challenge those messages and turn to our personal truths.

 Instead of focusing on why our bullies have a negative opinion about us, we need to see ourselves as God sees us.
-God is the one who really knows us as His very special creation.
+God is the one who really knows us as His special creation.
 To Him, we are beautiful, inside and out.
 God equips us with intelligence, talents, and the courage to fight our battles.
-It doesn't matter if we have a physical disability or are socially inept.
-God does not give us any challenges that we do not have the strength to handle.
-(1 Corinthians 10:13)
+It does not matter if we have a physical disability or are socially inept.
+God does not give us any challenges that we do not have the strength to handle (1 Corinthians 10:13).

 The Serenity Prayer